Prabhanshu76/Open-Pit-Mine-Autonomous-Bot/README.md

 # Open Pit Mine Autonomous Bot

-The project was focused on developing an unmanned ground vehicle for working in the envi- ronment of open - pit mines.
+The project was focused on developing an unmanned ground vehicle for working in the environment of open - pit mines.The proposed vehicle would be easily able to maneuver along the path of the pit autonomously, transporting ores or disposing waste rocks to the dumping ground.
+Due to robust localization technique the vehicle could operate in remote areas. without any external help.

 Demo